alain2208/speech-list/README.md

 ## Voice repo

 ### Mozilla Common  Voice Project
-The new (Dec 2017) repo of open source voice is Mozilla voice.
+The new (Dec 2017) repo of open source voice is Mozilla Common Voice.
 They intend to ask for voice from around the world.
 You can participate by giving your voice and some info like your age gender or location Open for the moment to English language.
 You can also vote to validate speeches by others.